ChrisCalderon/PyShapes/README.md

 Simple 3d graphics using the turtle module.

 To see a demo, run `python shapes.py` in a terminal (or console if you are in Windows).
-If you have the `pygame` module installed, then you can run `python shapes_pygame.py` file, which is about twice as fast on my MacBook Pro.
+If you have the `pygame` module installed, then you can run `python shapes_pygame.py` file, ~~which is about twice as fast on my MacBook Pro.~~ *EDIT*: I haven't rewritten the pygame code in a long time, there are bound to be bugs in it's old demo, and the demo is not nearly as pretty as the shapes.py one.

 ####TODO: